douglas-george/timberhearth/storybook/story.md

 He turned and rummaged through a stone chest nearby.

-“He brought the scroll, didn’t he?
+”He brought the scroll, didn’t he?
 Smelled like bacon and old secrets.
 Not sure he ever understood the urgency.”

 Jessica nodded.
 “He’s been… very helpful.
 Sort of.”

 Gnarltooth pulled out something small and strange—a tiny vest stitched with silver thread, embroidered with runes, and fitted with a glowing cravat.

-“Put this on him.
+”Put this on him.
 And be quick about it.
 The magic’s got a time limit.”

 Gabriel hesitated.
 “He’s not going to like it.”